EngOsamaHaikal/backend_api/to_do.md

 9. create api registration
 10. create api login auth with JWT

+12. create category model
+13. create product model

 # Done

 # To do
-11. finish custom user model most fields
+14. finish custom user model most fields
-12. create api reset password
-13. create api change password
-14. create category model
+15. create serializer for products and categories
+16. create api CRUD for products and categories for admin user and editors
-15. create product model
+17. edit some fields in product model